 Flowers are markers of time both symbolically and biologically.
-I can think of many ways:

 Flowers are subject to life spans of their own.
 When this internal ecological time encounters our industrialized systems, the flower is subjected to new human economies of time: cut from its roots, transported, bought, sold, transported again, now into someone’s home, into a new vessel, where it will most likely die its final death.

 Collage is an act of chance.
 It is the coming together of distinct ideas, materials, elements, that may have never found each other in the first place.
 Or maybe, parts whose collaged fate preordained their meeting.
 Individual parts, each subject to its own temporal rhythms, cut away from their larger contextual wholes.
 Now, cemented to a surface, condemned eternally to a fragmented life, together.
 New bodies cut from old ones.
 Collage implies

 The word suturing means to stitch up (a wound or incision) with a suture.
 A suture is both an action and a method that drives that action.
 It is both a verb and a noun.
 The noun means, a stitch or row of stitches holding together the edges of a wound or surgical incision.
 It could also refer to

 an immovable junction between two bones, such as those of the skull.
 This second meaning implies a single point of contact with the surface, rather than total coverage.

 The word suturing implies a body.